All GMC Models

 What is a good price for a GMC Yukon?

-Verified buyers are paying an average of $85,339 for the GMC Yukon, based on 53 transactions.
-Prices range from $75,857 to $102,559 depending on trim, options, and location.
+Verified buyers are paying an average of $84,939 for the GMC Yukon, based on 57 transactions.
+Prices range from $73,797 to $102,559 depending on trim, options, and location.
 Paying at or below the average puts you in a strong position.
+To see the 75th-percentile target price for your exact trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 How much can you negotiate on a GMC Yukon?